-While talking to my interviewees about their experiences with 3D platformers to try and understand the essence that made these games so special, one of the most interesting observations I collected was about how the level design helps the flow of the game.
+I took a quick break from writing my guide and coding to take a look into how designing my level.
+There were a few things I had to keep in mind while doing this that I learned while talking to my interviewees about their experiences with 3D platformers to try and understand the essence that made these games so special, one of the most interesting observations I collected was about how the level design helps the flow of the game.

 In case you are unaware, the objective of most 3D platformers is to get from point A to point B in a 3D space, while having to “beat” challenges related to controlling your character (jumping, beating an enemy, dodging an obstacle).
 Once you get to your objective, you collect an object and you’re then booted back into some kind of overworld where another level can be chosen.